Sriharsha-hatwar/BasicBERT/readme.md

 We propose extension of this project by in two direction :

-1. Utlize GPT 4 for improving the MIP representation
+1. Adding new basic sentences from Merriam-Webster dictionary API and GPT4 to improving the MIP representation

 2. Design a new way to represent SPV.